Observation of the Kibble-Zurek scaling law for defect formation in ion crystals

-Due to the anisotropy of the radial potential, the zig-zag phase is a planar crystal oriented in the plane of the weaker radial confinement.
-Furthermore, we choose a low radial anisotropy such that, if defects form, they will extend into the third dimension and be therefore axially-confined~\cite{mielenz2012trapping}.
-With an anisotropy of $\omega_\textrm{x}/\omega_\textrm{y} = 1.03$, a high proportion of the defects created are also confined, permitting the observation of defect densities as high as $\sim$1.
-However, for even a modest increase in the anisotropy, this confinement is significantly reduced.
-With $\omega_\textrm{x}/\omega_\textrm{y} = 1.05$, the defect density measured is decreased by approximately $50\,\%$, but the scaling observed, $\beta=2.62 \pm 0.15$ (Fig.~\ref{fig:results}), remains in agreement with the predicted value.
+\subparagraph{Effect of radial anisotropy} Due to the anisotropy of the radial potential, the zig-zag phase is a planar crystal oriented in the plane of the weaker radial confinement.
+As shown in Fig.~\ref{fig:results} we have measured the defect density for two different radial anisotropies.
+With an anisotropy of $\omega_\textrm{x}/\omega_\textrm{y} = 1.03$, the observed defect densities are depicted as circles in fig.~\ref{fig:results}.
+For a small increase in anisotropy to $\omega_\textrm{x}/\omega_\textrm{y} = 1.05$, the defect density measured is decreased by approximately $50\,\%$ (see squares in Fig.~\ref{fig:results}), but the scaling observed, $\beta=2.62 \pm 0.15$ (Fig.~\ref{fig:results}) remains in agreement with the predicted value.